Claude Boivin

 Claude Boivin (born March 1, 1970) is a Canadian former professional ice hockey player.
 He played in the National Hockey League (NHL) with the Philadelphia Flyers and Ottawa Senators.

 Biography

 As a youth, Boivin played in the 1983 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Riverains in Quebec City.
 He later played junior ice hockey with the Drummondville Voltigeurs in the Quebec Major Junior Hockey League.
 Boivin was drafted 14th overall by the Philadelphia Flyers in the 1988 NHL Entry Draft, and played for the Flyers and Ottawa Senators.

+He was childhood friends with film director Ricardo Trogi and was portrayed in his 2014 movie 1987 by Laurent-Christophe De Ruelle.